baribeau/adventuneering/_posts/2024-03-06-a-roadmap-to-impactful-travel-for-students.md

 This road map I have presented to achieve your impactful, educational travel dreams is based on my own experience.
 This is just what I figured out while methodically taking down barriers to achieve my own dreams; not everything about my experience will apply to your experience, and you might encounter different barriers that I haven’t addressed here.

 Each time a barrier appears which seems to be saying that it’s not possible to do what you have set out to do, don’t lose hope.
-Maintain the resilience (or stubbornness, depending on who you ask) to keep finding your way around each obstacle, defining your own path.
+Maintain the resilience (or stubbornness, depending on who you ask) to keep finding your way around each obstacle, defining your own path towards your goals.

 Patience, determination, resourcefulness, and creativity will be major skills you’ll have to call upon.
 Before you know it, you’ll be arriving at your destination in a whirlwind of introductions and new experiences, wondering how the heck you actually made it happen.